On this page:

 The following is a curated review of key information and literature about this topic.
 It is not comprehensive of all data related to this subject.

+*** For up-to-date information about the Omicron variant’s impact on COVID-19 therapeutics, refer to our variant clinical data summary.
 Some information on this page may be outdated.
 A new update will be posted soon.

 Convalescent plasma, or blood plasma collected from patients who have recovered from an infection, has been used to treat various infectious diseases since the early 20th century, although its benefit has not been consistently studied in a randomized manner (Marano, March 2016).
 The primary proposed protective mechanism of convalescent plasma is pathogen neutralization, via the delivery of antibodies, although antibody dependent cellular cytotoxicity and phagocytosis may also play a role (Rojas, July 2020).
 Humoral immunity, a critical part of the human immune response to the SARS-CoV-2 virus, is quite variable and matures over the 2-6 weeks following infection, with antibodies detectable at a mean of 13 days after onset of symptoms; however, neutralizing titers do not peak until a mean of 23 days post symptom onset (Seow, December 2020).
 The hypothesis behind the use of convalescent plasma for the treatment of COVID-19 is that the passive administration of antibodies from a person who has convalesced may be an effective therapy for those patients who have yet to develop their own antibody response.